Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Discussion

-\section{Summary and Outlook}
+\subsection{Summary and Outlook}

 In this work, we investigate the novel blind inverse problem of position-blind ptychography for the first time, with possible applications in biological \acf{SPI} and ptychographic imaging under extreme movement of the sample.
-To attack this problem, we develop and demonstrate a Bayesian variational inference approach that can employ modern data-driven image priors and classic model-driven priors, and compare the developed method against another method from recent literature for data-driven solutions to blind inverse problems.
+To attack this problem, \rev we derive \nc and demonstrate a Bayesian variational inference approach that can employ \rev both \nc modern data-driven image priors and classic model-driven priors, and compare this method against non-variational optimization-based approaches and another method from recent literature for data-driven solutions to blind inverse problems, RED-Diff \cite{Mardani2024Variational,Alkan2023Variational}.

 We evaluate our approach for increasingly difficult scenarios including phase-only objects, measurements with Poisson noise, and weak-phase phase-only objects under the presence of a beamstop, and show that we can reliably achieve successful reconstructions in all but the most difficult scenario.
-We investigate the underlying reasons for the difficulty of variants of our position-blind ptychography imaging problem, and propose remedies in the form of structured illumination and additional prior terms on the positions.
+We investigate the underlying reasons for the difficulty of variants of our position-blind ptychography imaging problem, and propose remedies in the form of structured illumination and additional prior terms on the positions. \rev We highlight all assumptions underlying our simplified position-blind ptychography problem, and offer guidance for future extensions towards realistic \acf{SPI} settings.
+Overall, this work contributes a new interesting inverse problem to the literature and provides a solid foundation for future investigations into this new imaging problem.
+We hope that the ideas and observations presented here can spark future investigations in this field. \nc

-Since we treat only a simplified 2-D variant of the full 3-D position- and rotation-blind ptychography problem that would arise in \ac{SPI}, we explicitly list our simplifying assumptions for clarity.
-We expect that it is possible for future works to build upon our Bayesian approach to include scenarios close to real-world \ac{SPI} experiments towards 3D images with unknown positions \emph{and} unknown rotations, unstable illumination (unknown or varying probe), and structured measurement noise, which we hope can eventually unlock this new imaging modality for real-world biological structure investigations.